- This post contains affiliate links. Read more here.

 Even so, if you want to help your dog not just cope with separation anxiety, but learn to overcome it, more changes will be necessary.

 As a trainer, I specialise in working with dogs who suffer from true separation anxiety and I won’t say that this process is easy.
 It’s not.
 But remember, it’s all temporary.
 As your dog begins to overcome their fear of being alone, you will slowly regain your freedom with the knowledge that your pup is relaxed and comfortable at home.

 The key to helping a dog overcome their panic when alone is preventing them from panicking in the first place.
 In other words, at first, your dog can’t be left alone.
 It’s important to establish a baseline of constant company for these dogs prior to beginning training.

 If your dog panics when alone, they can’t be left alone.

 This is a daunting idea for those of us who have jobs, errands, and social engagements to attend to where dogs aren’t permitted.

 For most families, to help your dog you’re going to ask for help yourself.

 There are many different options for preventing your dog from being alone, even if you can’t be with them.

 For dog-friendly pups, doggy day care or a group dog walker can make sure your dog is cared for while you are at work.
 Friends or family members that work from home or from a dog-friendly office may be willing to let your dog hang out with them during the day.
-Rover.com can help connect you to a dog sitter who can spend time with your dog during the day or during social engagements.
+Rover.com can help connect you to a dog sitter who offers dog boarding and can spend time with your dog during the day or during social engagements.